Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 This is much better than having a link that says “click here”.

-A link that says “SEO lead generation course” tells Google that the page it’s linking to is about an SEO lead generation course.
+A link that says “SEO lead generation course” tells Google the page it’s linking to is about an SEO lead generation course.

 If you use the same text each time, it could actually harm your SEO rankings.